shiftkey/winrt-backport-hilarity/README.md

 Hell, I'm not even sure if this is legal.
 But anyway, here's what I've done so far.

- 1. Use ILSpy to output the class definition inside Windows.winmd (yes, it works).
+ 1. Use ILSpy to output the class definitions inside Windows.winmd (yes, it works).
- 2. Turned off a bunch of namespaces for now to focus on Windows.Foundations.* and Windows.Storage.*
+ 2. Hidden a bunch of namespaces temporarily to focus on Windows.Foundations.* and Windows.Storage.*
- 3. Cleanup the existing code so that it compiles (without implementations behind the scenes)
+ 3. Cleanup the existing code so that it compiles (no implementations behind the scenes so plenty of warnings)
- 4. Grab the latest build of NLog and add to source
+ 4. Grab the latest build of NLog and add to source.
- 5. Create a new class library targeting NETFX_CORE to test for compilation
+ 5. Create a new class library targeting NETFX_CORE to test for compilation.
  6. Use FileTarget (for example) to pull in enough files to get the code to compile

 So for this case there's these three classes missing (without modifying any code):